Sydney peppermint fact sheet

 Sydney peppermints tend to grow on the cooler sides of valleys and ridges.

-Bushland area with tree trunks, leafy canopy and a shrub understorey
+Sydney peppermint woodland at Field of Mars Reserve with tree trunks, leafy canopy and shrub understorey.

 Sydney peppermint is a very common tree species in the woodlands of the Field of Mars Reserve.